tfairclough/Project-2-API-React-App/README.md

 ##  Future Improvments
 - - -

+- Improve the design responsiveness to both smaller and mobile screens
 - Add input validation so the user has to enter a minimum set of required inputs
 - Add react hooks to simplify how I am passing props and state
 - Add a Reacte Route to handle mutiple views